Rockbox.org home

 Step 1a - Bootloader installation (single-boot version)

-This step involves replacing the original firmware nk.bin with an nk.bin file containing only the Rockbox bootloader.
+This step involves replacing the original firmware nk.bin file with an nk.bin file containing only the Rockbox bootloader.
 Currently there is no official Rockbox release for the Gigabeat S, so you will need to set up a Rockbox development environment and compile the latest bootloader using the source code available from SVN.

 After doing this, you will have a file called nk.bin in your bootloader build directory.
 This is installed as follows: